MinaProtocol/mina/docs/specs/consensus/README.md

 ### 3.4.3 `initSubWindowDensities`

-This algorithm initializes the sub-window densities for genesis block `G`
+This algorithm initializes the sub-window densities and minimm window density for genesis block `G`

 ```rust
 fn initSubWindowDensities(G) -> ()